ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       (PKT)]
 ~~~~

-   The mechanisms, used by the CNC to provide path constraints at the
+   The mechanisms used by the CNC to provide path constraints at the
    CMI, are outside the scope of this document.
 It is assumed that the
    MDSC can satisfy these constraints and take them into account in its
    path computation procedures (which would decide at least which